pxpxkao/FinCausal-2020/README.md

 # NTUNLPL at FinCausal 2020

 ## Introduction
-Source code of **NTUNLPL at FinCausal 2020, Task 2: Improving Causality DetectionUsing Viterbi Decoder**.
+Source code of **NTUNLPL at FinCausal 2020, Task 2: Improving Causality Detection Using Viterbi Decoder**.

 This approach is ranked in the 1st place in the official run.